 If you're not in a rush, though, you can have this glorious baked pancake puffed and ready to eat in less than an hour.

-The other day I was seduced at Rainbow not by a cute produce worker (sadly), but rather some slender and fragrant Japanese pears.
+The other day I was seduced at Rainbow Grocery Co-op not by a cute produce worker (sadly), but rather some slender and fragrant Japanese pears.
 Their skin was sticky to the touch, and they smelled of tropical fruits, like guava or passion fruit.
-I came upon this Deborah Madison recipe, which I've been wanting to try since I purchased the book seven years ago, and mixed up the batter.
+I came upon this Deborah Madison recipe in my favorite cookbook Local Flavors (affiliate link), which I've been wanting to try since I purchased the book seven years ago, and mixed up the batter.
 I lovingly sliced the pears, and with much anticipation, tasted one-

 -and realized my error!
-It was a secret asian pear - tasty, but crisp and almost watery; certainly not a pear you would want to bake with.
-I guess the 'Japanese' bit should have tipped me off, but in my defense, they looked nothing like the apple-round 'asian pears' one usually meets in the fall.
+It was a secret Asian pear - tasty, but crisp and almost watery; certainly not a pear you would want to bake with.
+I guess the 'Japanese' bit should have tipped me off, but in my defense, they looked nothing like the apple-round 'Asian pears' I was used to seeing.

 I compared clafoutis to an oven pancake, so it probably won't be particularly helpful when I compare the texture of this oven pancake to a clafoutis.
 But I'm gonna do it anyway.